ridgeworks/arithmetic_types/README.md

 ```

 #### Caveats
 Over a number of major releases, SWI-Prolog arithmetic has acquired a few "idiosyncrasies"; legal literal terms which are not numbers syntactically.
 These include atoms representing 0 arity functions (e.g.,`e, pi, inf`) , lists of length 1 (e.g., `[a], [97]`), strings of length 1 (e.g., "a"), and dictionary support (e.g., `dict.key`).
-To maintain strict backwards compatibility, these will continue to have the builtin arithmetic semantics:
+To maintain strict backwards compatibility, these continue to have the builtin arithmetic semantics:
 ```
 ?- X is [a,b,c,d,e][-1], Y is [a,b,c,d,e][0].
 X = 2.718281828459045,